Previous dayApril 30, 2026Next day

 -0.2 km---✓ ReviewedUSGS →

-On April 30, 2026 at 17:31 UTC, a magnitude 2.1 earthquake struck 6 km SE of Napa, CA. At a depth of just -0.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
+Seismographs logged a magnitude 2.1 earthquake 6 km SE of Napa, CA with origin time 17:31 UTC on April 30, 2026.
+At a depth of just -0.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 38.257°, -122.239°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30